exposit/katamoiran/_posts/2016-10-22-adventures-with-traits-three.md

 It is also possible to apply only a portion of a trait to a roll; if you have a trait you think might be relevant but not entirely ("I know a ton about dinosaurs, and dragons are really just big lizards, aren't they?") you can use the semi-relevant trait as one of your allowed two, and apply half its value.
 If you do this, and fail, it's always amusing to have your character proceed on incorrect information.

-"independently Advancing" traits are traits that have their own rules for advancement and may not be subject to the usual trait cap.
+"Independently Advancing" traits are traits that have their own rules for advancement and may not be subject to the usual trait cap.

 __*Spells & Magic*__